Totodore/totodore.github.io/content/blog/serde-wrapper.md

 * No binary reinjection support: Once separated, placeholders and actual buffers are hard to correlate and rebind.
 They are provided in an adjacent vector.
 * `Value` is heap-heavy: Parsing large messages fragments memory and reduces throughput.
+* Two-pass deserialization means doubling the amount of work.

 ### Can We Do Better?
 Harnessing Serde's Modularity